vlabella/GLE/README.md

 ### Creating packages with cpack

 Cpack can be utilized to create distributable packages.
 The gle-manual and gle-library repos should be checked out and built to get included in the package.
 Windows platform utilizes NSIS for self installing exe building.
 All other packages are for self installers.

+To create binary installers with cpack [NSIS](https://nsis.sourceforge.io/) is needed.

 	windows: